Eric-Carlton/PokemonGoReader/Readme.md

   Well, dear traveller, you are in for a treat!
 This is definitely possible, but takes a bit of setup to get going.
 Be warned, this opens your computer up to external traffic, which may not always be friendly!
 Proceed with caution!
 Here is a list of steps to get you started.
 I haven't actually done this, so take it with a grain of salt, but this should theoretically work.

   1. You're going to need to forward ports 8080 and 8008 in your router's settings.
-If you don't know how to do this, you can likely Google '&ltyour_router_model&gt port forwarding' and figure it out.
+If you don't know how to do this, you can likely Google '&lt;your_router_model&gt; port forwarding' and figure it out.
   2. Next, you'll need to open up your firewall on ports 8080 and 8008, if you haven't done this already.
   3. Change the apiHost property in webapp/services/properties.service.ts to `'//<your_public_ip>:8008`.
 Your public IP can be obtained from an IP checker [like this one](https://whatismyipaddress.com).
   4. You should now be able to access the tool from outside your local network by navigating to <your_public_ip>:8080.
 Your public IP is likely IPv6, which requires some [fancy address bar formatting](http://www.cyberciti.biz/faq/how-can-ipv6-address-used-with-webbrowser/) to get your browser to navigate to it.